CincyTech/cincy-tech-slack-coc/README.md

 * Becky Blank - @beckyblank

 *The role of the moderators is to be an unbiased mediator, they will not moderate or edit anything written in the Slack unless it is required as a result of a discussed dispute.*

+## Logs and Records
+Please be mindful that things you say here may at some point become public.
+We cannot prevent people from making records of information shared in this slack.
+Please exercise caution and refrain from sharing sensitive information that could harm you or others if it became public.

+## Message Retention
+Because this is a free Slack team account, we have restricted scrollback, but Slack--the company--retains complete logs of all channels and direct messages.
+Slack is a U.S. company and therefore subject to subpoenas from U.S. courts.
+Our logs may be subject to subpoena and could become public as part of legal proceedings.

+### Moderator Commitment to Privacy
+Moderators will not attempt to access any private communication within Cincy Tech Slack by using their privileged account status, unless they are required to do so by law.